Amos47/2400/Chapter4/README.md

 This is the README.md for Chapter 4.

-For what it's worth.
+This file will contain a synopsis of the chapter as a basic review.
+The logic and flow are represented here.